jinshiyi588/Imooc/README.md

-# Imooc
-node.js+express+jade+mongodb simple demo
+#Imooc

+## Synopsis

-This is a nodejs web APP.
+This is a **nodejs** web APP.

-It uses nodejs web application framework -- express and NoSQL database -- mongodb.
+It uses nodejs web application framework -- express, NoSQL database -- mongodb and node template engine jade.

-It has these features:

-1. home page: list all the category of the movies and no more than 8 movies under this category.
-2. admin function: administrator can add, update or delete a movie .
+It is a **movie comment** web site.
+We post the lasted movie infomation and the users can make comments about the movie after watching.

+## Motivation

+I love movie and I want to learn how to develop a web site by node.js

+## Installation

+Download zip file.
+{% highlight bash %}
+npm install
+{% endhighlight %}

+## Tests

+I use grunt-mocha-test tool to make auto test script